Aisha: Age at marriage and consummation

-Classical Islamic sources state that Aisha was six at the time of her marriage with Muhammad and nine at the time of its consummation (then 50 or 53).
+Classical Islamic sources state that Aisha was six years of age at the time of her marriage with Muhammad (then fifty) and nine at the time of its consummation.

 In a hadith recorded in Sahih al-Bukhari, Aisha recalls being married at the age of six.
 Ibn Sa'd's biography holds her age at the time of marriage as between six and seven, and gives her age at consummation to be nine while Ibn Hisham's biography of Muhammad suggests she may have been ten years old at consummation.
 Al-Tabari notes Aisha to have stayed with her parents after the marriage and consummated the relationship at nine years of age since she was young and sexually immature at the time of marriage.

+One of the few to comment on Aisha's age was Spanish Catholic Juan Andrés, who, in the 16th century, wrote: "You must know that Muhamed contracted marriage with the said Axa, who was Ubequar's Daughter, when she was six years old; and consummated the said Marriage with her, when she was but eight years old; which thing I prove by the said book Azar, upon which I would ask thee, O Moore, and would have thee resolve me, whether it was fit for Muhamed to consummate Marriage with a little girle of eight years old? which is almost a homicide, and a sin against nature, especially in such a man as Muhamed, and who at that time had seven wives together.
+Speak, O Moore, in Gods Name, was it not a great vice? and was he not a man Luxurious beyond measure?"

 In Islamic literature, the young age of her marriage did not draw any significant discourse; nonetheless, Spellberg and Ali find the very mention of her age to be atypical of early Muslim biographers, and hypothesize a connotation to her virginity and, more than that, religious purity.
 (Note: Ibn Sa'd notes Aisha to have boasted of her being the only virgin-wife before Muhammad himself.)
-Her age did not interest later Muslim scholars either, and went unremarked-upon even by medieval and early-modern Christian polemicists.
 Early Orientalist writers, even in their condescending approach towards Muhammad and Islam, were primarily concerned with Muhammad's embrace of polygamy and the ethics of marrying for political causes; the few who discussed Aisha's age chose to explain the age gap – without any condemnation – by citing the contemporary understanding of the Orient as a hot place, that promulgated sexually deviant practices.